HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 This section describes the interactions between the actors in an SDOH referral starting both at a high-level and at the level of FHIR API calls.
-First a high-level overview of the interactions is provided.
+First, a high-level overview of the interactions is provided.
 This description abstracts technical details and should be accessible to the non-technical reader.
 For the sake of simplicity, only relationships critical to the Referral Workflow are provided.
 (For additional details on task status updates see [Checking Task Status], and  on relationships between profiles see [Data Modeling Framework].)

 The use cases here relate to the Gravity [Patient Stories].
 Implementers will benefit from looking at the detailed technical description of the exchange work flow for each use case, as well as the [Capability Statements] associated with each workflow and the [conformance artifacts](artifacts.html) generally.